udacity/create-your-own-adventure/english/advice_from_mother/advice_from_mother.md

 But at that time, I was at the age that I thought "If it doesn't taste good, it just can't be good for me".

 "[She answers.](../bear-story/bear-story.md)"

+She didn't teach me how to use Git, though.
+She should have!